jonnonz1/nz-statute-book/acts/public/2023/taxation-annual-rates-for-2022-23-platform-economy-and-remedial-matters-act-2023.md

   (4) For the purposes of subsection (2),—
     (a) if the amount is positive, the person is entitled to an additional input tax deduction under section 20(3)﻿(e); or (b) if the amount is negative, the person must treat the amount as a positive amount of output tax and attribute it to a taxable period under section 20(4).
-(3) Subsection (2) applies from a registered person’s adjustment period starting on or after 1 April 2023.
+(3) Subsection (2) applies to a registered person’s adjustments made in returns for taxable periods starting on or after 1 April 2023.

 ### 144 Section 21G amended (Definitions and requirements for apportioned supplies and adjustment periods)
 (1) In section 21G(1), words before paragraph (a), delete 20G,.